SAP/spartacus-docs/_pages/dev/cds-integration.md

 ### CMS Component

 To enable Profile Tag, create a CMSFlexComponent called `ProfileTagComponent` in the catalog, and place it in the footer.
-To accomplish this, use the following impex.
+To accomplish this, use the following ImpEx.

 ```
 $contentCatalog=electronics-spaContentCatalog